 The Ocracoke Preservation Society (OPS) is located in a 100-year-old house originally owned by Captain David Williams, the first keeper of the Ocracoke U.S. Coast Guard Station.
 In the museum, OPS offers visitors a glimpse of what life was like in earlier times through displays, artifacts and historic photographs.

 From mid-June through mid-August, museum staff and volunteers offer a variety of programs including museum tours, kid crafts and Porch Talks.
 Each program brings in island residents and/or local experts to share information about the history, culture and heritage of Ocracoke Island in fun and interactive ways.
 Other special events are scheduled throughout the year.

-On site is a museum gift shop featuring many locally-made items.
+Onsite is a museum gift shop features many locally-made items.
 Visiting the museum is free, but donations are gratefully accepted.